Wednesday, December 29, 2010

 After lunch we sailed further south towards Antarctica’s world famous Lemaire Channel.
 This is a narrow 12 kilometre channel, barely 800 metres wide that’s framed by dramatic soaring peaks.
 It’s often called the Kodak Gap thanks to its stunning beauty.
 Unfortunately, as we approached the channel it became clear that the way was blocked by heavy pack ice.
 Our ship was a purpose-built ice-strengthened vessel but not an ice-breaker and so the captain decided not to tempt fate.

 As a consolation, we sailed around the western fringe of Booth Island.
-The eastern shore of this pictureque land mass makes up the western side of the Lemaire Channel.
+The eastern shore of this picturesque land mass makes up the western side of the Lemaire Channel.
 We eventually travelled as far south as Charcot Cove.
 The cove gets its name from a French explorer who became the first person to winter here for the first (and only) time in 1905.
 We reached approximately 65.05 south before swiftly moving pack ice blocked our way.
-This became the southern-most point we ultimately ventured during our Antarctic cruise.
+This became the southernmost point we ultimately ventured during our Antarctic cruise.

 As the ship shuddered to a halt our expedition leader decided to give us a unique pack ice adventure.
 We took to the zodiac boats and spent several hours cruising among some of the most stunning icebergs and ice forms we saw in Antarctica.
 Along the way we encountered several basking crabeater seals, birds battling for fish and endless waves of penguins porpoising their way through gaps in the pack ice.